Linking to Standard Vocabularies

 fine to leave

-term_iriblank and rely on your owncolumn_description. - If you cannot find a fitting term, note the idea in
+term_iriblank and rely on your owncolumn_description. - If you cannot find a fitting term, use metadata-first workflows

 Building vocabulary-aware code lists